bloxstreet/support/staff-information/policies.md

 1. TOC
 {:toc}

-## Rank Purchase Policy
+## Points Policy
 {:.text-red-300}
-Thank you for purchasing a rank at BloxStreet - your donation is appreciated.
+Thank you for purchasing points at BloxStreet - your donation is appreciated.
 As a thank you from us, you receive a rank, depending on the amount of points you used.

 **Please note the following:**
 {:.text-red-000}